-How much does it cost to take the Praxis II Family and Consumer Sciences exam?
+How much does it cost to take the Praxis Family and Consumer Sciences exam?

 There is a $120 exam fee that all candidates must pay.